Nepose/MAG_Software_Portal/README.md

 - build localization for embedded portal from PO files,
 - build help from Infomir resources.

+For preparing this part of operator utilities you have to go to `embedded_portal/tools` and run `npm install` to set dependencies in a way according to your OS.
+GitHub repo doesn't commit already set dependencies.

 The most common scripts you will use are:

 1. **build.gettext.sh**